hyperledger/besu-docs/docs/public-networks/how-to/monitor/logging.md

 ## Advanced logging

 You can provide your own logging configuration using the standard Log4j 2 configuration mechanisms.
-For example, the following Log4j 2 configuration is the same as the [default configuration] except for the exclusion of logging of stack traces for exceptions.
+For example, the following Log4j 2 configuration is the same as the [default configuration] except for the exclusion of logging of stack traces for exceptions:

 ```xml title="debug.xml"
 <?xml version="1.0" encoding="UTF-8"?>